To go to the Maintenance windows page, click > Maintenance window.

 - Click Create maintenance window to add a new maintenance window.

 Creating or editing a maintenance window

-You can also create or manage maintenance windows for individual tests.
+You can also create or manage maintenance windows for individual Performance tests.
 For more information, see the test settings pages.

 To create a new maintenance window, click Create maintenance window at the top right of the Maintenance windows page.